-Registers Contains Description EAX Magic value Must contain the magic value 0x2BADB002; the presence of this value indicates to the operating system that it was loaded by a Multiboot-compliant kernel loader (e.g. as opposed to another type of kernel loader that the operating system can also be loaded from). ЕВХ Pointer to Multiboot information structure Must contain the 32-bit physical address of the Multiboot information structure provided by the kernel loader (see Boot information format).
-CS Code segment Must be a 32-bit read/execute code segment with an offset of 0 and a limit of 0xFFFFFFFF.
+EAX Must contain the magic value 0x2BADB002; the presence of this value indicates to the operating system that it was loaded by a Multiboot-compliant kernel loader (e.g. as opposed to another type of kernel loader that the operating system can also be loaded from).
+EBX Must contain the 32-bit physical address of the Multiboot information structure provided by the kernel loader (see Boot information format).
+CS Must be a 32-bit read/execute code segment with an offset of 0 and a limit of 0xFFFFFFF.
 The exact value is undefined.
-DS/ES/FS/GS/SS Data segment Must be 32-bit read/write data segments with an offset of 0 and a limit of 0xFFFFFFF.
+DS/ES/FS/GS/SS Must be 32-bit read/write data segments with an offset of 0 and a limit of 0xFFFFFFF.
 The exact values are all undefined.
+A20 gate Must be enabled.
+CR0 Bit 31 (PG) must be cleared.
+Bit 0 (PE) must be set.
+Other bits are all undefined.
+EFLAGS Bit 17 (VM) must be cleared.
+Bit 9 (IF) must be cleared.
+Other bits are all undefined.